Here are a few small ideas for how you can make your trip to Creepy Valley that little bit greener:

 - Bring a re-fillable water bottle with you and fill up from our tap on-site

 - Get the bus or even better - get on your bike and cycle!
 There's a beautiful track from St Aubins village to Les Quennevais called the Railway Walk that is perfect to use if you're coming from St Helier CLICK HERE to see the route.
-We also have bike racks at the Centre :) We'll give you 5% off your booking if you cycle or get public transport to say 'thanks!'
+We also have bike racks at the Centre :)

 - Recycle as much waste as possible.
 We have special bins on site for cans, plastic and paper.
 Help us by putting the right things is the right bins.